raspberrypi/documentation/configuration/config-txt.md

 #### disable_splash

 If set to `1`, don't show the rainbow splash screen on boot.
 The default value is `0`.

+## Device Tree

+There are several `config.txt` paramters related to Device Tree setup, and these are documented separately [here](device-tree.md).

 ## Overclocking